Alice Notley: 1972–75: Chicago and Essex

-1976–92: New York City
+1976–1992: New York City

-1976 saw Notley and Berrigan moving their family to New York City's Lower East Side, where they'd live together until Berrigan's death in 1983.
-Their apartment at 101 St. Mark's Place again became a hub for both young writers and Berrigan and Notley's contemporaries.
+Notley and Berrigan moved their family to New York City's Lower East Side, where they live together until Berrigan's death in 1983.
+Their apartment at 101 St. Mark's Place was a hub for young writers and Berrigan and Notley's contemporaries.
 Notley remained fairly prolific during this era, writing and publishing several full-length collections.
 Perpetually strapped for cash, the two took on whatever small jobs they could to support the family.
 Notley and Berrigan were frequent instructors at Naropa University's summer writing program.
-Some of Notley's most famous engagements with the poetry community while in NYC were her workshops at the Poetry Project at St. Mark's Church in the Bowery, which were attended by dozens of young poets including Bob Holman, Patricia Spears Jones, Steve Carey, and Susie Timmons.
+Some of Notley's most famous engagements with the poetry community while in New York City were her workshops at the Poetry Project at St. Mark's Church in the Bowery, which were attended by dozens of young poets including Bob Holman, Patricia Spears Jones, Steve Carey, and Susie Timmons.
 Eileen Myles wrote of their experience in Notley's workshops in their books Chelsea Girls (Black Sparrow Press, 2004; Ecco, 2015) and Inferno (O/R Books, 2010).
 Of her 1983 workshop, Notley wrote:

 I expect my workshop will be similar to past Alice Notley workshops: same old format, assignments, xeroxes, forms, occasions, geometries, kinds of poems, speculations on and practice of the lofty and the silly.
 I assume I've learned a little more since the last time I taught, and that I've a little more to learn in the teaching.
 If not, boo hoo.
-Other possible issues: goofy works, "description," dreams (the new gen), school of Susie Timmons, rejuvenation of the "found work," the "line," how to be like Elinor [Nauen] and Maggie [Dubris], how to cultivate inventiveness, strategies for dry spell, dictionaries, diaries, little plays, calligrams, tiles, left-hand margins, how to get great theories and general self-improvement.